PUBLISHED AND FORTHCOMING

 Who is Internationally Diversified?
 Evidence from the 401(k) Plans of 296 Firms, with G. Bekaert, K. Hoyem, and W. Hu.
 April 2016, Accepted, Journal of Financial Economics.
 Abstract

-We examine the international equity allocations of over 3 million individuals in 296 401(k) plans over the 2006-2011 period.
-These allocations show enormous cross-individual variation, ranging between zero and over 75%, as well as an upward trend that is only partially accounted for by the slight decrease in importance of the US market relative to the world market.
-International equity allocations also display strong cohort effects, with younger cohorts investing more internationally than older ones, but also each cohort investing more internationally over time.
-This finding suggests that the home bias phenomenon may slowly disappear over time.
-Worker's salary has a positive effect on international allocations, while account balance has a negative one, but these effects are not economically large.
-Education, financial literacy and the fraction of foreign-born population measured at the zip code level have strong positive effects on international diversification, consistent with familiarity and information stories.
-In addition, states with more exports have higher international allocation.
+We examine the international equity allocations of 3.8 million individuals the 401(k) plans of 296 firms over the 2005-2011 period.
+We find enormous cross-individual variation, ranging from zero to over 75%, and strong cohort effects, with younger cohorts investing more internationally than older ones, and each cohort investing more internationally over time.
+Access to financial advice, lower fees and more international fund options are associated with higher international allocations, suggesting a role for plan design and policy.
+Education, financial literacy and the fraction of foreign-born population in the zip code also have positive effects on international diversification, consistent with familiarity and information stories.

 Risk Aversion and Wealth.
-Evidence from Person-to-Person Lending Portfolios. (with D. Paravisini and V. Rappoport), April 2015.
-Management Science, Accepted.
+Evidence from Person-to-Person Lending Portfolios. (with D. Paravisini and V. Rappoport), Management Science, February 2016.
 Abstract

 Increasing Income Inequality, External Habits, and Self-Reported Happiness(with Karen Dynan) American Economic Review, P&P, May 2007.
 Abstract